phrawzty/katacoda/get-started-woo/finish.md

-This is the last step
+You did the thing!
+Good job.